 The 72nd Annual Meeting of the American Physical Society’s Division of Fluid Dynamics (DFD) will be held at the Washington State Convention Center in Seattle, Washington on November 23-26, 2019.
-The DFD annual meeting is one of the largest conferences in fluid dynamics, with 3000 or more attendees expected from around the world.
+The DFD annual meeting is one of the largest conferences in fluid dynamics, with more than 3000 attendees expected from around the world.
 The objective is to promote the advancement and dissemination of knowledge in all areas of fluid dynamics.
 Undergraduate and graduate students, postdoctoral researchers, university faculty, and researchers across government and industry are encouraged to share the latest developments in the field.
-The technical program features oral presentations, posters and videos of fluid flow, including mini-symposia on key topics.
+The technical program features oral presentations, posters and videos of fluid flow, including minisymposia on key topics.
 Below, please note the exciting new changes that will be taking effect this year in Seattle:

-APS-DFD 2019 Seattle, WA.
-Annual Meeting will start on Saturday, Nov 23rd
+APS/DFD 2019 Seattle, WA.
+Annual Meeting will start on Saturday, November 23rd

-For the first time in the history of the APS-DFD Annual Meeting, this year’s scientific sessions will start on Saturday Nov 23rd at 3 pm.
-This is to allow for an early finish of the meeting at or shortly after, noon on Tuesday, Nov 26th.
+For the first time in the history of the APS/DFD Annual Meeting, this year’s scientific sessions will start on Saturday November 23rd at 3 pm.
+This is to allow for an early finish of the meeting shortly after noon on Tuesday, November 26th.

 The parallel sessions that would have traditionally been scheduled on Tuesday afternoon will be scheduled on Saturday late afternoon, allowing more flexibility for travel to Seattle from Asia, Europe, and the East Coast.

-We anticipate that most APS-DFD attendees will be able to arrive in Seattle on Saturday morning or early afternoon prior to the start of the Saturday sessions.
+We anticipate that most APS/DFD attendees will be able to arrive in Seattle on Saturday morning or early afternoon prior to the start of the Saturday sessions.
 Luggage storage will be available at the Convention Center should you choose to come directly there.
-If attendees prefer to arrive on Friday, Nov 22nd, rooms will be available at the APS-DFD hotels.
+If attendees prefer to arrive on Friday, November 22nd, rooms will be available at the APS/DFD hotels.